granluo/P6-machine-learning-Enron-fraud-/Report.md

 * Decision tree
   * I used all features and labels to train the decision tree and get the following importances.
+  * Features with importances more than 0 are picked
+      * Importances here are entropies of features in this tree.
+      * A higher entropy means this features has higher impurity, so this features contain more information of POIs.
   * Features marked as bold are picked

 Features  | importances